shfitz/DM1143-Ideation-and-Prototyping-FA17/week-5-detail.md

   <td valign="top">do</td>
   <td>
 <!-- Due wed this week -->
-Bring in a joint draft bibliography
+Bring in a joint draft bibliography to class on Thursday
 </td>
   <td>
   <!-- Due Mon next week -->
-Create an animatic for your work
+Create a draft animatic for your work
   </td>
 </table>